Banking Glossary

 Account level charge - Charges against any account transactions (i.e., withdrawal, deposit, transfer).
 Charges vary between accounts.

 Amortization Period - The actual number of years it will take to repay a mortgage loan in full.
 This may go beyond the term of the loan.
-For example, mortgages often have five-year terms but 25-year amortization periods.
+For example, mortgages often have five-year terms and 25-year amortization periods.

 Annual fee - The administration fee charged each year on a credit card account.